-I am currently working with colleagues at the Food and Environment Research Agency to research novel ways for detecting TB (tuberculosis) in badgers.
+I am currently working with colleagues at the Animal Health and Veterinary Laboratories Agency (AHVLA) to research novel ways for detecting TB (tuberculosis) in badgers.
 This is important because the same form of TB is found in cattle.
 You can read details about this project here.

 My main research Interests are:

 - Cleverer use of diagnostic tests at the individual and group level to better inform the management of diseases in animal populations.

 - Identifying animals or groups that are responsible for a disporoportionate amount of disease transmission.
 Targeting these individuals can result in much more effective disease control.